KatiBuzasi/PopInterp/README.md

 The tutorial has been made as part of the research project titled "Lifting the burden of disease.
 The modernisation of health in the Netherlands: Amsterdam 1854-1940" (https://www.ru.nl/rich/our-research/research-groups/radboud-group-historical-demography-family-history/current-research-projects/current-projects/lifting-burden-disease/).

 The repository consists of the following files:
-1. Datasets in xlsx format
+1. Basic datasets in xlsx format
 2. R script
 3. Step-by-step tutorial in pdf form